-We have designed our investments into three simple tiers, all of which are available to participants in the Program.
+Mercer Trust Company has designed the platform of investments into three simple tiers, all of which are available to participants in the Program.

 Generally speaking, Retirement Date Funds target a certain date range for retirement, or the date the investor plans to start withdrawing money.
 Investors can select the Fund that corresponds to their anticipated retirement date or the point in time when they plan to start withdrawing money.
 These funds are designed to rebalance to a more conservative investment approach as the target date nears.
 An investment in a Retirement Date Fund is not guaranteed from investment loss at any time, including on or after the target date.

 Funds may include trading restrictions.
-Consult the Program Annual Disclosure Document (April 2016), carefully before investing.
+Consult the Annual Disclosure Document (April 2018) for details.

 The Collective Trust and the Funds are not Regulated Investment Companies or subject to SEC Disclosure Requirements.
 The Collective Trust and the Funds are not registered as investment companies under the Investment Company Act of 1940 and, therefore, are not subject to compliance with the requirements of that Act.

-Please read the Program Annual Disclosure Document (April 2016) carefully before investing.
+Please read the Program Annual Disclosure Document (April 2018) carefully before investing.
 This Disclosure Document contains important information about the Program and investment options.
-For email inquiries, contact us at: firstname.lastname@example.org.
+Contact us at: firstname.lastname@example.org.

-Voya Financial Partners, Voya Retirement Advisors, Voya Financial Advisors are members of the Voya family of companies ("Voya").
+Voya Financial Partners and Voya Retirement Advisors are members of the Voya family of companies ("Voya").
 Voya, the ABA Retirement Funds, Mercer Trust Company, TD Ameritrade, and state and local bar associations are separate, unaffiliated entities, and not responsible for one another’s products and services.